1979 Dime Value Checker: Errors List, “D” ,“S” & No Mint Mark Worth

 Other Features Of The 1979 Dime

 The coin measures 17.91 mm in diameter and weighs 2.268 grams.
-Its thickness is 1.35 mm.
-The edge features reeded ridges.
-The composition is 91.67% copper and 8.33% nickel in a clad structure.
+Its thickness is 1.35 mm, and the edge features 118 reeded ridges.
+The composition is a clad structure — outer layers of 75% copper / 25% nickel bonded over a pure copper core, giving an overall blended average of approximately 91.67% copper and 8.33% nickel.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)